Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 The check value stored at the end of the zlib datastream is calculated on the uncompressed data represented by the datastream.
 Note that the algorithm used is not the same as the CRC calculation used for PNA chunk check values.
 The zlib check value is useful mainly as a cross-check that the deflate and inflate algorithms are implemented correctly.
 Verifying the chunk CRCs provides adequate confidence that the PNA file has been transmitted undamaged.

-In a entry of PNA file, the concatenation of the contents of all the FDAT chunks between FHAD and FEND makes up a zlib datastream as specified above.
+In an entry of PNA file, the concatenation of the contents of all the FDAT chunks between FHAD and FEND makes up a zlib datastream as specified above.
 This datastream decompresses to file data as described elsewhere in this document.

 It is important to emphasize that the boundaries between FDAT chunks are arbitrary and can fall anywhere in the zlib datastream.
 There is not necessarily any correlation between FDAT chunk boundaries and deflate block boundaries or any other feature of the zlib data.
 For example, it is entirely possible for the terminating zlib check value to be split across FDAT chunks.